tony-yin/Best-practice-of-python-snack/README.md

 # Best-practice-of-python-snack

 ## Know it
 This project is a deploy console based on python snack.
-In this project, you will see every usage for snack practice.
+In this project, you will see every usage for snack practice and many extend snack widget library.

 ## See it